LeanderHuyghe/Wasting_Prediction/README.md

 ## How to set up
-Make sure that th eenvironment has the necessary packages specified in section Requirments
+Make sure that the environment has the necessary packages specified in section Requirments

 There are 9 variables that you can change the values of.
 - All the validation variables refer to whether the cross validation of the 4 models is run or skipped.
 We recomand running the code at least once without the cross validation.
 Running all the cross validations can take up to 8 hours.
 In order to run the cross validation of a model, you can change the value to 1